 The shelter-in-place protocol provides safe refuge for students, staff, and visitors at the school.
 This might include a situation taking place in the community, near the proximity of the school, or a biohazard situation.
-During a shelter-in-place, students and staff will remain indoors with the doors locked, as directed by either law enforcement or the school principal, although the educational learning environment may proceed as usual.
+During a shelter-in-place, students and staff will remain indoors with the doors locked, as directed by either law enforcement or the school principal.
+The educational learning environment may proceed as usual.
 A Shelter-in-Place may be used for the following incidents:

-Bee swarm, assault/fight on campus, police activity in the community, social media threat, etc.
+Assault/fight on campus, police activity in the community, social media threat, exterior chemical or biological hazard, bee swarm, etc.